 - 1. Identify who is the responsible person(s) for authorizing re-entry to occur. - 2.
 Identify procedures for inspection of the facility to ensure it is structurally sound. - 3.
 Explain how patients will be transported back to the facility following relocation.
-If patients will not be re-admitted, please explain the criteria that will be used to make this determination.
+Identify how you will receive accurate, timely data on re-entry operations and patient tracking. - E. Sheltering

-E. Sheltering If the facility will be accepting patients from an evacuating facility, the plan must describe the procedures that will be used once the evacuating facility's patients arrive.
+If the facility will be accepting patients from an evacuating facility, the plan must describe the procedures that will be used once the evacuating facility's patients arrive.

 1. Describe the receiving procedures for patients arriving from an evacuating facility.

+\\\\\ 2.
+Identify where additional patients will be housed.
+Provide a floor plan, which identifies the space allocated for additional patients.

-2. Identify the means for providing, for a minimum of 72-hours, additional food, water, and medical needs of those patients being hosted.
-3. Identify how the facility will notify AHCA if it exceeds its licensed operating capacity.
-4. Describe procedures for tracking additional patients within the facility.
-V. INFORMATION, TRAINING AND EXERCISES This section identifies the procedures for increasing employee and patient awareness of possible emergencies and providing training on their emergency roles before, during, and after a disaster.
+\\\\\ 3.
+Identify the means for providing, for a minimum of 72-hours, additional food, water, and medical needs of those patients being hosted.

+- 4. Identify how the facility will notify AHCA if it exceeds its licensed operating capacity. - 5.
+Describe the procedures for ensuring 24-hour operations. - 6.
+Describe procedures for providing sheltering for family members of critical workers. - 7.
+Describe procedures for tracking additional patients within the facility. - V. INFORMATION, TRAINING, AND EXERCISES

+This section identifies the procedures for increasing employee and patient awareness of possible emergencies and providing training on their emergency roles before, during, and after a disaster.

 A. Identify how and when staff will be trained in their emergency roles during non-emergency times.

-B. Identify a training schedule for all employees and identify the provider of the training.
-C. Identify the provisions for training new employees regarding their disaster related role(s).
-D. Identify a schedule for exercising all or portions of the disaster plan on a semi-annual basis.
-E. Establish procedures for correcting deficiencies noted during training exercises.
-VI.
-APPENDIX The following information is required, yet placement in an APPENDIX is optional, if the material is included in the body of the plan.
-A. Roster of employees and companies with key disaster related roles.
-1. List the names, addresses, and phone numbers of all staff.
-2. List the name of the company, agency, organization, contact person, phone number and address of emergency service providers such as transportation, emergency power, fuel, water, police, fire, rescue, Red Cross, emergency management, etc. B. Agreements and Understandings 1.
-Provide copies of any mutual aid agreements, memorandums of agreement or any other understandings entered into pursuant to the fulfillment of this plan.
-This is to include reciprocal host facility agreements, transportation agreements, current vendor agreements, or any other agreement needed to ensure the operational integrity of this plan.
-C. Evacuation Route Map
+- B. Identify a training schedule for all employees and identify the provider of the training. - C. Identify the provisions for training new employees regarding their disaster related role(s). - D. Identify a schedule for exercising all or portions of the disaster plan on a semi-annual basis. - E. Establish procedures for correcting deficiencies noted during training exercises. - VI.
+APPENDIX

+The following information is required, yet placement in an APPENDIX is optional, if the material is included in the body of the plan.

+- A. Roster of employees and companies with key disaster related roles. - 1.
+List the names, addresses, and phone numbers of all staff.

+2. List the name of the company, agency, organization, contact person, phone number and address of emergency service providers such as transportation, emergency power, fuel, water, police, fire, rescue, Red Cross, emergency management, etc.

+\\\\ B. Agreements and Understandings

-1. A map of the primary and secondary evacuation routes and description of how to travel to receiving facility(ies).
-D. Support Material 1.
-Any additional material needed to support the information provided in the plan.
-2. Copy of the hospital's fire safety plan that is approved annually by the local fire department with an annual letter of approval from the fire department.
-(Fire Inspection Certificate will not be accepted, it must be a letter of approval.)
-E. Standard Operating Procedures
+- 1. Provide copies of any mutual aid agreements, memorandums of agreement or any other understandings entered into pursuant to the fulfillment of this plan.
+This is to include reciprocal host facility agreements, transportation agreements, current vendor agreements, or any other agreement needed to ensure the operational integrity of this plan. - \\\\\ C. Evacuation Route Map - A map of the primary and secondary evacuation routes and description of how to travel to receiving facility(ies). - D. Support Material - \\\\\\ 1.
+Any additional material needed to support the information provided in the plan. - 2.
+Copy of the facility's fire safety plan that is approved annually by the local fire department, with an annual letter of approval from the fire department.
+(Fire Inspection Certificate will not be accepted, it must be a letter of approval.) - E. Standard Operating Procedures